vegaprotocol/documentation/docs/concepts/trading-framework.md

 * [Liquidity provision penalties](/docs/concepts/trading-framework#penalties)
 * [Loss socialisation](/docs/concepts/trading-framework#loss-socialisation)

-## Market data
+## Market data [WIP]

 ### Decimal places
+The number of decimal places for various figures can be configured, including the increments an order size can be priced in and the number of decimal places an asset has.

+#### Market decimal places
+It is possible to configure a market for which orders can only be priced in increments of a specific size.
+This is done by specifying, within a market proposal, a different (smaller) number of decimal places than the market's settlement asset supports.
+Consider a market that settles in GBP.
+This market can be configured to have 0 decimal places so that the price levels on the order book will be separated by at least £1, rather than the default £0.01 that the asset would support.

+#### Asset decimal places [WIP]

-## Liquidity
+## Liquidity [WIP]
 The Vega protocol allows liquidity to be priced individually for each market.
 The liquidity incentive amounts are dependent on factors like the fees liquidity providers charge.
 (Competition?
 Markets that have more LP can make LPs compete on fees.)

 When a market is proposed, the proposer, who must also be able to provide liquidity, proposes the liquidity fee for that market.
 Other participants who want to commit liquidity can do so by submitting liquidity provision orders to an open market.

-### Parameters
+### Parameters [WIP]

 ### Liquidity providers
 Participants with sufficient collateral can provide liquidity for markets.
 Every market on Vega must have at least one committed liquidity provider.
 When a governance proposal to create a market is submitted, the proposal has to include liquidity provision commitment.